larserdmann/veracrypt-in-docker/README.md

 Name of the job-file is irrelevant, the file-content not:

-job.001:	```NameForVeracryptContainer PasswordForVeracryptContainer```
+job.001:	```NameForVeracryptContainer PasswordForVeracryptContainer DataInputPath VeracryptOutputPath```

 Size of files is computed in shell script.
-All files of a general folder `encryption/data/for-all` and a specific folder `encryption/data/[NameForVeracryptContainer]` are taken into account.
+All files of folder `DataInputPath` are taken into account.
 Also all files and subfolders are copied from there to the veracrypt container.

-CAUTION: do not use same file-/foldername in general and specific folder!

 ## Configure Incron inside veracrypt container